-Exxon boss, Saudi minister differ on oil supply outlook
+Exxon boss tells peers, Saudis their oil supply crunch bet is wrong

 "I don't necessarily have the view that we are setting ourselves up for a big crunch within the next 3, 4, 5 years."

-Echoing the Saudi minister, Patrick Pouyanne, the chief executive officer of French oil and gas company Total, expected supplies to fall short by 5 to 10 million barrels per day by the end of the decade after investments in the sector dropped from $700 billion two years ago to $400 billion this year.
+Echoing the Saudi minister, Patrick Pouyanne, the chief executive officer of French oil and gas company Total (TOTF.PA), expected supplies to fall short by 5 to 10 million barrels per day by the end of the decade after investments in the sector dropped from $700 billion two years ago to $400 billion this year.

 "We are today facing a situation where we do not invest enough... this is not enough to prepare the future supply… Without investment, the oil industry will not be able to offset the natural 5 percent natural decline of fields and meet demand growth of even 1 percent."